-I am a credentialed English Teacher and I love teaching.
+I am so thankful your child has decided to be a Peer Helper.
+I am a credentialed Teacher and I love teaching Peer Helping.
 Moreover, I love my students.
 I have done extensive study and training in the area of Peer Helping Leadership.
-Peer Helping is a leadership class wherein I teach the process of leading others by peer assistance.
-Students will enter into one-to-one helping relationships through peer counseling, leading conflict management, leading community building workshops, giving school wide character assemblies, advising, and participating many other interpersonal helping roles.
+Peer Helping is a leadership class wherein I teach students the process of leading others by peer assistance.
+Students will enter into one-to-one helping relationships through peer counseling, public speaking, leading conflict management, leading community building workshops, giving school wide character assemblies, advising, and participating in many other interpersonal helping roles.
 I have been a tenured teacher in 3 school districts.
-Besides teaching English, my former assignments have also included, Public Speaking, At Risk Student Advising, Community Day School Counseling/Team Building & Peer Assistance Leadership Training.
+Besides teaching Peer Helpers, my former assignments have also included, English Teaching, Public Speaking Educator, At Risk Student Advising, Community Day School Counseling/Team Building & Peer Assistance Leadership Training.
 Peer Helping is the perfect elective for me.
 It blends all of my passions: teaching, advising, peer counseling, public speaking, team building, leadership and writing.
 I am ecstatic to have the opportunity to spread that passion on through your child.

-In this class your child will learn to use his/her leadership skills and gifts to better the school.
+In this class your child will learn to use leadership skills and gifts to better our school.
 Our Peer Helping motto is “Each for the Other.”
-We will be speaking to our student population on topics that affect student performance and character development.
-We will help others through peer counseling when they are struggling academically and/or emotionally.
-We will help by mentoring others if needed.
+We will be speaking to our student population on topics that affect student attitudes, mental health and character development.
+We will help others through peer counseling and support students who come to us with emotional struggles.
+At times, students may be talking about sensitive topics that fall under reportable incidents.
+We cannot afford to shy away from experiences that may have deeply wounded some.
+It is our hope to support each other in class and the students we serve on campus.
+We will help by mentoring anyone who comes to us in need of our support or counsel.
 We will lead conflict management when necessary.
 We will serve Roseville High School to the best of our ability and make a difference.

-We will be working mostly out of two books.
-The Peer Helpers Handbook covers the process of counseling another student.
+We will be referencing material from the following books: The Peer Helpers Handbook which covers the process of counseling another student.
 It teaches us about the issues that young people face today.
 It trains us in the art of conflict management.
-It takes us through the grieving process, etc. The other book that I will cover is The Seven Habits of Highly Effective Teens by Sean Covey.
-This book will teach us necessary leadership habits and help us live up to our potential.
-I will also teach concepts out of How Full Is Your Bucket and The Eighth Habit.
+It takes us through the grieving process, etc. The other two books that we will reference are: Seven Habits of Highly Effective Teens and How Full Is Your Bucket?.
+These books will reinforce what effective leadership entails.

 Here are the areas students will receive training in: